Charles (Chip) G. Pardee

 Chip Pardee is executive vice president and chief operating officer of the Tennessee Valley Authority, the nation's largest public power provider.
 He joined TVA in April 2013, bringing with him more than three decades of leadership experience in the electric utility industry, including operational responsibilities at a dozen U.S. nuclear units.

-Before coming to TVA, Chip was chief operating officer of Exelon Generation.
+Before coming to TVA, Pardee was chief operating officer of Exelon Generation.
 There he led more than 10,000 employees and managed 35,000 megawatts of diverse generation, including the nation's largest nuclear fleet.
 At the same time, he served as chairman of Constellation Energy Nuclear Group, an Exelon subsidiary.

 His previous responsibilities at Exelon included serving as president and chief nuclear officer for Exelon Nuclear, where he led continuous operational improvements.
 Before that, he was Exelon Nuclear's chief operating officer, senior vice president of nuclear fleet services, senior vice president for Mid-Atlantic operations and site vice president at Lasalle County Nuclear Generating Station.

-Pardee has a bachelor's degree in marine engineering from the U.S. Marine Academy and is a graduate of the Advanced Management Program at Harvard University.
+Pardee has a bachelor's degree in marine engineering from the U.S. Merchant Marine Academy and is a graduate of the Advanced Management Program at Harvard University.